 Chrome Triple Witch Hat Pendant Lamp

-Materials: Chromed iron witch hat, trumpet style lampshades, white painted inside.
-Chrome canopy.
-Bakelite sockets.
+Materials: 3 chromed metal (iron) witch hat, trumpet style lampshades, white painted inside.
+Chrome spider canopy and ornamental screw.
+Bakelite E27 sockets.

 Cord Length: 80 cm / 31.49’’